chevalvert/ppmm-builder/README.md

-  --padding        Set the padding of the global map in pixels (default: 0) --precision      Set the float precision of canvas rendering (default: 0) --zoom           Set the zoom level of the tilemap (default: 0) --quality        Set the quality of the canvas rendering
+  --padding        Set the padding of the global map in pixels (default: 0) --precision      Set the float precision of canvas rendering (default: 0) --zoom           Set the zoom level of the tilemap (default: 0) --bbox           Provide a custom bounding box for the geojson
-                   Possible values are:
+                   Follows the geographic standard 'WEST,SOUTH,EAST,NORTH' --quality        Set the quality of the canvas rendering Possible values are:
                    - 'fast'